Insurance Fraud

 COMMON REASONS WHY PEOPLE COMMIT INSURANCE FRAUD

-- Perceive it as a victimless crime perpetrated against a faceless insurance company.
+- It is perceived as a victimless crime against a faceless insurance company.

-- See it as a quick and easy way to make money.
+- Insurance fraud is seen as a quick and easy way to make money.

 INSURANCE FRAUD PENALTIES